-When a leadership of a nation, department or corporation pursues a policy of blind loyalty from its subordinates or subjects, the chances are that the subordinate that obeys and acts to that policy will gradually loose its integrity, its values and therefore its identity.
-In the case of Africa, people do realize this danger but a few who can not withstand challenges for fear of intimidation, harassment or survival often end up unquestioningly towing the "superior's line despite the obvious fraud.
-Once a leadership develops tendencies of discouraging any alternative view to its own, misreading it as an insubordinate challenge and practically encourages unreasoned following, it will eventually establish a cartel of job seekers around itself and one sure destiny for such system is collapse.
+withstand challenges for fear of intimidation, harassment or survival often end up unquestioningly towing the "superior's line despite the obvious fraud.
+Indeed, once a leadership develops tendencies of discouraging any alternative view to its own, misreading it as an insubordinate challenge and practically encourages unreasoned following, it will eventually establish a cartel of job seekers around itself and one sure destiny for such system is collapse.
 Ironically those who talk their sincere mind and offer alternative views to the system are often genuine diehards of the same system and would not like to see it crumbling and humiliated by history because they consider themselves part and parcel of the same hence the genuine advice.
-On the other hand, some one whose value is the job brief, and the fringe benefits there to will do whatever it takes as long as he is still assured of a earning and will often trade off the system in the event of a better bargain.
-The total sum of this atmosphere that demands and intimidates the lower cadreship into blind loyalty and submission is nothing but corruption.
-Its corruption because there's no conceptual difference between such official actions and an immigration officer or tax officer who despite knowledge of the fraudulent conduct of a client before him in the eyes of the law, goes ahead to allow him have his way in return for an individual payment.
+On the other hand, some one whose value is the job brief and the fringe benefits there to, will do whatever it takes as long as he is still assured of a earning and will often trade off the system in the event of a better bargain.
+Therefore the total sum of this atmosphere that demands and intimidates the lower cadreship into blind loyalty and submission is nothing but corruption. corruption because there's no conceptual difference between such unethical actions and an immigration officer or tax officer who despite knowledge of the fraudulent conduct of a client before him in the eyes of the law, goes ahead to allow him have his way in return for an individual payment.